explosion-mental/demwm/doc.md

     { MODKEY|ShiftMask, XK_semicolon,	incnmaster,	{ .i = -1 }		},

 Here `MODKEY + ;` adds the first window on the slave stack and `MODKEY + Shift + ;` retrieves the last window on the master stack to the slave stack.

+<a id="org439a58b"></a>

+# Scratchpads

+I have two patches: *scratchpads* and *dynamic scratchpads*.
+Both of these do different functions so they work well so here goes a bit of explanation:

+## scratchpads

+Allows you  to *store* a client on a tag that isn&rsquo;t visible.
+When you call that client by pressing a keybinding you basically **toggleview** that tag and you will see the client store.

+## dynamic scratchpads